-The policy of Saint Clare Parish and School (pictured at left) is, essentially: (1) Take care of yourself regarding the wearing of a face covering, (2) Let others take care of themselves regarding the wearing of a face covering--that is, don't judge, don't ask, don't comment, but give the benefit of the doubt, and (3) Live in peace with others--that is, don't let a cloth mask harm or destroy relationships.
+The policy of Saint Clare Parish (pictured at left) is, essentially: (1) Take care of yourself regarding the wearing of a face covering, (2) Let others take care of themselves regarding the wearing of a face covering--that is, don't judge, don't ask, don't comment, but give the benefit of the doubt, and (3) Live in peace with others--that is, don't let a cloth mask harm or destroy relationships.

 It is the expectation of the Parish that all citizens will educate themselves about the entire contents of the Order and the FAQ Sheet; however, it is not the responsibility of the Saint Clare organization to provide for that education.
 To do so would blur the distinction between Church and State and their respective roles in human society.
 Please follow the links in the above sentence to read the Order and the FAQ Sheet.